-- ✓ Blank Presentation: Double-click Blank Presentation to start a new presentation from scratch. - ✓ Recently Used Templates: This section of the New Presentation dialog box lists templates you've recently used to create presentations.
-You can double-click any of these templates to create another presentation based on the template.
+- ✓ Blank Presentation: Double-click Blank Presentation to start a new presentation from scratch. - ✓ Recent Templates: This section of the New screen lists templates you've recently used to create presentations.
+You can double-click any of these templates to create another presentation based on the template. - ✓ Sample Templates: Click this item to display a list of sample templates provided with PowerPoint.
+When you create a presentation from a template, the presentation inherits various design elements (collectively called the theme) as well as prewritten content that's stored in the template. - ✓ Sample Themes: Click this item to display a list of sample themes installed on your computer.
+Creating a presentation from a theme is similar to creating a presentation from a template, except that the new presentation doesn't contain any prewritten content. - ✓ My Templates: Click My Templates to bring up a separate dialog box that lets you locate templates to create your presentation from. - ▶ New from Existing: Double-click New From Existing to create a new presentation based on an existing one.
+Use this option if you want to create a presentation that is similar to one that you created previously.

-- ✓ Installed Templates: Click this item to display a list of all the templates installed on your computer.
-When you create a presentation from a template, the presentation inherits various design elements (collectively called the theme) as well as pre-written content that's stored in the template. - ✓ Installed Themes: Click this item to display a list of all the themes installed on your computer.
-Creating a presentation from a theme is similar to creating a presentation from a template, except that the new presentation doesn't contain any pre-written content. - ✓ My Templates: Double-click My Templates to bring up a separate dialog box that lets you locate templates to create your presentation from. - ✓ New From Existing: Double-click New From Existing to create a new presentation based on an existing one.
-Use this option if you want to create a presentation that is similar to one that you created previously. - Microsoft Office Online: Use this section of the dialog box to select a template from Microsoft's online Web site.
+✓ Office Online Templates: Use this section of the New screen to select a template from Microsoft's online Web site, which contains templates developed by the community of PowerPoint users, not by Microsoft itself.
 Note that the templates are arranged into categories, such as Agendas, Plans, and Presentations.